 In another post I give five tried-and-true steps to pick a ripe, sweet watermelon.
 We actually got scientific and put some of these methods to the test — and had a lot of fun in the process!
 This post steps through our experiments and their outcomes.

 A while back, my son Forrest and I decided to separate fact from fallacy by putting each of six methods to the test.
 With six watermelons, we explored six traditional indications for judging a good watermelon.
 Here are the results.

 More than one watermelon ripeness test turned out to be reliable.
 These tests should work whether you get your melon straight off the vine from your own garden, from a farmers’ market, or from the grocery store.
 The indications for the best watermelons that we’ll test are:

-- Dark, dull watermelon
+- Dark, dull watermelon skin or rind

-- Soft means overripe
+- Soft spots on underside of the watermelon means overripe

 - Straw will spin when placed on ripe watermelon